hello2021worldsuper/techpagesupport/question2019protect.md

 <br>
 <br>
 <br>
-1】 Sleep detect<br>
+【Sleep detect】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 Many partners need solve sleep problems.
 Is possible give support and suggestions<br> when the EEG data appears abnormal during sleep detect?<br>
 Suggestions similar how observe abnormalities data?<br>
 refer------<a href="https://mne.tools/stable/auto_tutorials/clinical/60_sleep.html">detail</a>
 <br><br><br>
-1.3】Brain-computer interface<br>
+【Brain-computer interface】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 refer------<a href="https://store.neurosky.com/collections/apps">detail</a><br><br><br>
 <br><br><br>
-1.3.a】 Contact lawyers and official email confirmation?<br>
+【Contact lawyers and official email confirmation?】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 Is possible help the partner contact a lawyer and explain the lawsuit?<br>
 Show the official confirmation letter, email?<br>
 These are valuable and could be paid?<br>
 <br><br><br>
-3.1】 Help contact the laboratory and medical clinic that solves havana problems?<br>
+【Help contact the laboratory and medical clinic that solves havana problems?】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 is possible help partner contact the laboratory that solves the havana problem?<br>
 Could help partner demonstrate the evidence, meet the needs of the EEG department,<br>
 and help the EEG health research and investigation?<br>
 refer------<a href="https://ottawacitizen.com/news/local-news/i-should-not-have-been-sent-back-there-canadian-diplomat-says-government-sent-him-back-to-cuba-with-brain-injury">detail</a>
 <br><br><br>
-3.1.a】 contact the electromagnetic detect department and labortary?<br>
+【contact the electromagnetic detect department and labortary?】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 Electromagnetic problems have a lot of human body, legal effects, similar electromagnetic ehs symptoms?
 <br><br><br>
-4】 ehs treatment?<br>
+【ehs treatment?】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 The symptoms of this type of problem， Is there a medical treatment method for this type of problem?
 <br><br><br>
-4.a】 How to cooperate with neuro law?<br>
+【How to cooperate with neuro law?】<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 heard that the neuro law, don’t know whether signed or not,<br>
 How could such laws help solve the problem?<br>